Whether it’s from first aid courses, an elaborate story, or in mainstream media, at some point we have all heard…

 Pre-diabetes is diagnosed in those who have frequently high blood glucose levels, but whose levels are not high enough to be considered diabetic.
 If pre-diabetes is not managed effectively, it could develop into stage 2 diabetes.
 People who are overweight, physically inactive, hypertensive (high blood pressure), or have high cholesterol are more at risk.
 Other high-risk groups include people with polycystic ovary syndrome, gestational diabetes, and those with a family history of type 2 diabetes or heart disease.

 You can reduce your risk.
 Healthy eating habits and regular physical exercise will reduce your risks of developing pre-diabetes or type 2 diabetes.

 Diabetic emergencies occur when a person with diabetes experiences either hypoglycaemia (low blood sugar) or hyperglycaemia (high blood sugar).
-It is not always possible to tell whether someone is experiencing low or high blood sugar, and in some cases the patient will not know until their glucose levels are extreme.
+It is not always possible to tell whether someone is experiencing low or high blood sugar, and in some cases, the patient will not know until their glucose levels are extreme.
 An accurate diagnosis of either state cannot be made without checking the blood glucose levels.
-If you are unsure, always assume the patients blood sugar is low, as the immediate consequences of hypoglycaemia are far worse.
-Signs and symptoms may include sweating, shaking, weakness, pale skin, headaches, dizziness/light headedness, and hunger.
+If you are unsure, always assume the patient’s blood sugar is low, as the immediate consequences of hypoglycaemia are far worse.
+Signs and symptoms may include sweating, shaking, weakness, pale skin, headaches, dizziness/lightheadedness, and hunger.
 In severe cases, the patient may also experience a lack of concentration, slurred speech, altered conscious states (including loss of consciousness), and seizures.
-If loss of consciousness or seizures occur, call 000 immediately.
+If loss of consciousness or seizures occurs, call 000 immediately.

 For further information on diabetes and diabetic management, go to the Diabetes Australia website- https://www.diabetesaustralia.com.au